hagrin/security/research-papers/cryptocurrency/mstr.md

 * Changes in the tax code to benefit MSTR in the US
 * Changes in regulation that benefit MSTR in the US
 * An actual cohesive plan and actual buying for some type of SBR (Strategic Bitcoin Reserve)
-* MSTR figures out a way to generate yield on their holdings which can only sit idle in cold storage
+* MSTR figures out a way to generate yield on their holdings which can only sit idle in cold storage / custodial vaults

+The TLDR here is easy - MSTR is a momentum based equity and right now the momentum is picking up speed in the wrong direction.
+MSTR will need something significant to happen in the above action items to turn around the momentum or mNAV is heading for 1 or, even worse, negative.

 ## References
 Bitcoin Treasuries - https://treasuries.bitbo.io/microstrategy/<br />